 Tips on avoiding fragranced products:

 - Read labels for the term “fragrance” or “perfume”.
-And remember, “unscented” does not mean fragrance-free.
+And remember, “unscented” does not necessarily mean fragrance-free.
 Fragrance chemicals are often used to mask natural scents in “unscented” products like deodorant and soap.

 - Check out our alternatives to fragranced cleaning products.
 Get the “clean” smell without the toxic chemicals.

 In addition, there are several things that need to happen to help ensure the safety of fragrance ingredients:

 - Federal and state legislation is needed that requires product-specific disclosure of fragrance ingredients.